 - A more precautionary approach to flows of material

-The plant health regulation applies to EU members, but also to countries in a transition period such as the UK.
-Under the terms of the EU Withdrawal Act, if the UK leaves the EU without a deal the plant health regulation will continue to apply until UK parliament amend it.
+Smarter Rules for Safer Foods applies to EU members but also to countries in a transition period.
+Under the terms of the EU Withdrawal Act, Smarter Rules for Safer Foods will continue to apply in the UK from 2021 until parliament amend it.